hyperledger/identus-docs/documentation/docs/quick-start.md

 </TabItem>
 <TabItem value="connectionless" label="Connectionless Request Presentation">

-5. To run this section, we will use presentation invitation enpoint, we create a request presentation invitation. which can be scanned / used by the holder.
+5. To run this section, we'll use the presentation invitation endpoint to create a request presentation invitation, which the holder can scan to receive the invitation or the verifier can share directly.

 ```bash
 curl --location \